shuichiotake/NADP/README.md

    The pickle data skewness.pkl and its graph skewness.png will be created in the directory /noise_gen/data/.

 3. To make data for downstream tasks
+   We should excute the two files:
+   - ??
+   - ??

-4. To make data for the odd man task
+5. To make data for the odd man task

 # Authors